1.1 In these Terms and Conditions, unless the context otherwise requires, the words below will have the following meanings:

-1.2 The headings in these Terms and Conditions are for convenience only and shall not affect their interpretation.
+The headings in these Conditions are for convenience only and shall not affect their interpretation.

-1.5 Any reference in these Terms and Conditions to a statute or a provision of a statute shall be construed as a reference to that statute or provision as amended, re-enacted or extended at the relevant time.
+Any reference in these Conditions to a statute or a provision of a statute shall be construed as a reference to that statute or provision as amended, re-enacted or extended at the relevant time.

-1.6 These Terms and Conditions shall apply to the exclusion of any other terms and conditions which the Customer has sought to or subsequently seeks to impose on the Company.
+These Conditions shall apply to the exclusion of any other terms and conditions which the Customer has sought to or subsequently seeks to impose on the Company.
 No conduct by the Company shall be deemed to constitute acceptance of any terms put forward by the Customer.

-1.7 Where the Titles are sold under a consumer transaction (as defined by the Consumer Protection from Unfair Trading Regulations 2008) the statutory rights of the Customer are not affected by any provision in these Terms and Conditions.
+Where the Titles are sold under a consumer transaction (as defined by the Consumer Protection from Unfair Trading Regulations 2008) the statutory rights of the Customer are not affected by any provision in these Conditions.

-The Company shall use all reasonable endeavours to ensure that the Customer is supplied with the Titles in accordance with the standards of service provided by ISSA and these Terms and Conditions.
-To the extent that there is any conflict between the provisions of these Terms and Conditions and those contained within ISSA, then as between the parties the provisions of ISSA shall prevail.
+The Company shall use all reasonable endeavours to ensure that the Customer is supplied with the Titles in accordance with the standards of service provided by ISSA and these Conditions.
+To the extent that there is any conflict between the provisions of these Conditions and those contained within ISSA, then as between the parties the provisions of ISSA shall prevail.